 The Committee shall consist of not less than three members of the Board.
 Members of the Committee shall be appointed annually by the Board from among its members.
 In addition, the president and chief executive officer shall be a member of the Committee without voting rights.
 Officers and employees of the Foundation other than the chief executive officer shall not be eligible to serve on the Committee.
 The members of the Committee may not receive any compensation from the Foundation except the fees that they receive for service as a member of the Board or any committee thereof.
 The Committee may form and delegate its authority to subcommittees, as it deems appropriate.
 The Board may appoint the Committee’s Chair, but if the Board has not appointed a Chair, the Committee shall elect a Chair from among its members.

 The Committee shall meet at least annually and more frequently as circumstances require or as the Committee’s Chair or as any two Committee members may request.
 The Chair shall set the agenda for each meeting in consultation with the other members.
 The Committee may request that any Trustees, officers, or employees of the Foundation, or other persons whose advice and counsel are sought by the Committee, attend any meeting of the Committee and/or provide such pertinent information as the Committee requests.

-The Committee may conduct or authorize investigations into or studies of matters within the scope of the Committee’s responsibilities, and may retain, at the Foundation’s expense, such advisers, experts, and other professionals as it deems necessary or appropriate to carry out its duties.
-The Committee shall have the sole authority to retain or terminate any search firm to be used to identify Trustee candidates, including sole authority to approve the search firm’s fees and other retention terms.
+The Committee may conduct or authorize investigations into or studies of matters within the scope of the Committee’s responsibilities, and may retain, at the Foundation’s expense, independent counsel and such other advisors, experts, and other nonvoting professionals as it deems necessary or appropriate to carry out its duties.
+The Committee shall have the authority to retain or terminate any search firm to be used to identify Trustee candidates, including authority to approve the search firm’s fees and other retention terms.
 All fees and expenses authorized by the Committee shall be promptly paid by the Foundation.